floydwilde/teia-docs/wiki/Home.md

 What happens when someone uses the GitHub UI to edit a document?

-This edit will probably overwrite the edit I made using the GitHub UI.
+Updating from the GitHub UI again.